Running a household is a big task. You have so many things to keep track of and do each day.

 Running a household and homeschooling?
 That can mean even more to handle.

 And it is a big calling.
 But you also gain a lot of flexibility when the kids are home with you for school.
 You have more freedom to shape your family’s days.
-So to help you think through how to set up your homeschool days, consider these six key questions.
+So to help you think through how to set up your homeschool days, consider these five key questions.

 1. Where will we do school?